In my clinic every day, I see how much pain impacts peoples’ lives. Most commonly I see back pain, neck and shoulder pain, and joint pain.

 For this reason, I have become passionate about treating pain.
 This has led me to advanced study in trigger point therapy and other methods that provide relief quickly.
 I like to give patients the confidence that their condition will improve, to ease that fear that their body is falling apart and they will never feel better, ever.
 (Trust me, I’ve been there too.)

 Here’s what I have found to be true: even with an obvious recent injury or repetitive strain, there is almost always an underlying emotional, energetic, or lifestyle factor that created a ripe condition for the development of pain.
 This is especially true in cases of low back pain.

-So while pain seems clear-cut, it is often a multi-layered problem.
+While pain seems clear-cut, it is often a multi-layered problem.
 The good news is that relief almost always begins with the very first treatment.
 And we don’t have to solve the whole puzzle at once.
 Acupuncture is a process that takes time, but in comparison to the weeks, months or years patients may spend trying different solutions and suffering, I have found acupuncture to be one of the fastest ways to heal.
 And there are really no side effects.
 Just the weekly hour spent relaxing on the table.